 The Sprott Physical Gold and Silver Trust (CEF) invests and maintains virtually all of its assets in physical gold and silver ingots.
 The best-performing gold ETF, based on last year's performance, is the SPDR Gold MiniShares Trust (GLDM) fund.
 Unlike other metals, gold has an extremely limited industrial application, meaning that physical supply is driven by retail and investment demand.
 This allows investors to participate in rising gold prices without having to deal with the hassle of physically storing, protecting and securing ingots or coins.

+For those looking for a more comprehensive look at gold investments, a Gold IRA review can provide a detailed analysis of the different options available.
 Some gold assets may temporarily be in forms other than delivery bars in good condition, but in other forms they are likely to become valid physically assigned delivery bars in due course.
 In addition to buying gold bars directly, another way to increase exposure to gold is to invest in exchange-traded funds (ETFs) that have gold as their underlying asset or invest in gold futures contracts.
 ETFs allow investors to access gold and, at the same time, avoid the costs and inconveniences associated with profit margins, storage costs and the security risks of holding physical gold.
 This list includes the most popular gold ETFs on the market (funds you can usually read about in almost any daily commodity summary), as well as some that don't receive as good coverage in the financial media, but that could be better investments than their high-asset siblings.

 These funds invest directly in gold ingots or gold futures contracts, unlike companies that extract the metal.
 The total value of the Fund's portfolio may decrease due to specific developments in the gold industry.
 For example, you can trade for free with the Aberdeen Standard Physical Gold Shares (SGOL) ETF on the Schwab ETF OneSource platform.
 A convenient and cost-effective way to buy and store gold with the option to request physical delivery at any time.